samiulislamsharan/portfolioWebsite/README.md

 # portfolioWebsite

- This website is built using HTML, SCSS and JavaScript.
+ This prototype website is built around HTML, SCSS and JavaScript.